sheroldgarcia/gdrive-downloader/README.md

 ## Contribution

-If you wish to contribute to this project, please open an issue or submit a pull request on [Zenodo](https://zenodo.org/records/13701085).
+If you wish to contribute to this project, please open an issue or submit a pull request on [Zenodo](https://zenodo.org/records/13701085) and [GitHub](https://github.com/sheroldgarcia/gdrive-downloader).
 Contributions to enhance the functionality or fix issues are always welcome.

 ## License